Automating video editing in n8n

 - I import the .fcpxml into Final Cut Pro.
 The first-pass assembly arrives with clips placed, trims applied, and a marker track with segment labels.

-- Export time is quick.
+- Export is quick.
 My runs take roughly 2–3 minutes to build the XML for a 60–90 second timeline.

 - Keep a list of frequently used shot ids.
 I reuse three or four signature clips that anchor the edit.
 It shortens decision time.

-Final Assembly in Final Cut Pro
+Final assembly in Final Cut Pro

 - Import the .fcpxml and check the timeline markers.
 I mute the automated audio track first and play the arrangement to check shot flow.

 - Add music and subtitles next.
-Silence any mismatched audio and replace with room tone or ambient tracks.
+Silence any mismatched audio and replace it with room tone or ambient tracks.

 - Do colour and speed tweaks only after the timing is locked.
 That saves render time.